gnu-octave/packages/assets/DEVELOPMENT.md

 }
 ```

 That is it.
-The "magic" is done by including literal Octave code inside HTML
+The "magic" is done by embedding literal Octave code inside HTML
 comments within the website.

 ```